Studying at CEU as an Erasmus Student

 Who can apply?

 To qualify as an Erasmus student the applicant must be enrolled at another higher education institution in one of the countries participating in the Erasmus+ Program.
-Erasmus exchanges can only take place provided that a bilateral exchange agreement has been signed between the home institution and the relevant department of Central European University.
-For information on study opportunities based on bilateral Erasmus agreements, see a full list of CEU's current and past bilateral agreements.
+Erasmus exchanges can only take place provided that an agreement has been signed between the home institution and the relevant department of Central European University.
+For information on study opportunities based on bilateral Erasmus agreements, see a full list of CEU's current bilateral agreements.

 Teaching at CEU is conducted exclusively in English and classes are discussion-based.
 Erasmus students are fully integrated with CEU’s degree-seeking students who have demonstrated in their applications proficiency of English.
 For this reason, we expect from Erasmus applicants a command of the English language comparable to that of our degree students (generally on Level C in the Common European Framework of Reference for Languages).

 We accept the following types of certificates of language proficiency from Erasmus applicants:

 - Standardized English language test scores such as TOEFL, IELTS, Cambridge etc.